Nomination Frieze Projects

 In 2016, the Operndorf Afrika was nominated as one of the Frieze Projects.
 Within the framework of Frieze London, one of the leading art fairs in the world, the project is made accessible to the public through an installation presentation.

 Frieze Projects – the innovative, non-profit program of the artists’ commission of Frieze London – was established in 2003.
-This year the program is curated by Raphael Gygax (Curator Migros Museum Zurich).
+From 2016 – 2018 the program will be curated by Raphael Gygax (Curator Migros Museum Zurich).

 Further information is available under frieze.com